hrydgard/besserwisser/README.md

 Features working:

   * Load MNIST data set
   * Mini-batch training
   * Multi-layer (fully connected) neural networks
   * RELU and Sigmoid activation functions (RELU recommended)
+  * AVX acceleration of nearly all functionality
-	* SVM loss function
+  * SVM and Softmax loss functions
   * Inference
-	* AVX acceleration of nearly all functionality

 Future plans:

-	* Vectorize mini-batch training properly
+  * Convolutional nets
   * API and a workable command line/config file user interface
   * GPU training and inference using Vulkan
   * Multi-threaded CPU training
-	* Convolutional nets

 To run the example, first run get-mnist.sh to get the MNIST dataset (or download it manually).
 If you're on Windows, get-mnist.sh will run under WSL.
 Also make sure to run ```git submodule update --init --recursive``` before building.